polypoly-eu/polyPod/platform/podjs/README.md

          $ npm i --save-dev ../../dev-utils/rollup-plugin-copy-watch

-    Which odes to a `package.json` file that includes this dependency:
+    So, the `package.json` file includes it as a dev dependency, like this:

     ```json